Integra LifeSciences (NASDAQ:IART) Releases FY 2022 Earnings Guidance

 Integra LifeSciences (NASDAQ:IART – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.12-$3.20 for the period, compared to the consensus estimate of $3.24.
 The company issued revenue guidance of $1.55 billion-$1.57 billion, compared to the consensus revenue estimate of $1.57 billion.
 Integra LifeSciences also updated its Q3 2022 guidance to $0.69-$0.73 EPS.

-IART has been the subject of several research reports.
-TheStreet cut Integra LifeSciences from a b- rating to a c+ rating in a research note on Friday, July 8th.
-Truist Financial decreased their target price on Integra LifeSciences from $70.00 to $56.00 and set a hold rating for the company in a research note on Wednesday, July 20th.
-Morgan Stanley decreased their target price on Integra LifeSciences from $59.00 to $58.00 and set an equal weight rating for the company in a research note on Thursday, August 25th.
-Finally, Piper Sandler decreased their price target on Integra LifeSciences from $55.00 to $50.00 in a research report on Wednesday, August 24th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $65.43.
+A number of research analysts recently weighed in on the stock.
+Morgan Stanley lowered their price objective on shares of Integra LifeSciences from $59.00 to $58.00 and set an equal weight rating on the stock in a research report on Thursday, August 25th.
+Truist Financial lowered their price objective on shares of Integra LifeSciences from $70.00 to $56.00 and set a hold rating on the stock in a research report on Wednesday, July 20th.
+TheStreet downgraded shares of Integra LifeSciences from a b- rating to a c+ rating in a research report on Friday, July 8th.
+Finally, Piper Sandler lowered their price objective on shares of Integra LifeSciences from $55.00 to $50.00 in a research report on Wednesday, August 24th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, Integra LifeSciences has an average rating of Hold and a consensus price target of $65.43.

 Insiders Place Their Bets

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Goldman Sachs Group Inc. raised its stake in shares of Integra LifeSciences by 2.5% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,519,743 shares of the life sciences company’s stock valued at $97,658,000 after acquiring an additional 37,025 shares in the last quarter.
-Dimensional Fund Advisors LP increased its position in Integra LifeSciences by 1.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,380,036 shares of the life sciences company’s stock worth $88,686,000 after buying an additional 23,877 shares during the period.
-Fuller & Thaler Asset Management Inc. grew its holdings in shares of Integra LifeSciences by 14.0% during the 1st quarter.
-Fuller & Thaler Asset Management Inc. now owns 802,724 shares of the life sciences company’s stock worth $51,583,000 after purchasing an additional 98,702 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its holdings in shares of Integra LifeSciences by 3.7% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 658,928 shares of the life sciences company’s stock worth $42,343,000 after purchasing an additional 23,751 shares in the last quarter.
-Finally, Millennium Management LLC grew its holdings in shares of Integra LifeSciences by 41.3% during the 2nd quarter.
-Millennium Management LLC now owns 457,069 shares of the life sciences company’s stock worth $24,695,000 after purchasing an additional 133,571 shares in the last quarter.
-87.33% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+First Republic Investment Management Inc. grew its stake in Integra LifeSciences by 8.8% during the first quarter.
+First Republic Investment Management Inc. now owns 5,899 shares of the life sciences company’s stock valued at $379,000 after acquiring an additional 479 shares in the last quarter.
+Guggenheim Capital LLC grew its stake in Integra LifeSciences by 11.0% during the first quarter.
+Guggenheim Capital LLC now owns 4,996 shares of the life sciences company’s stock valued at $321,000 after acquiring an additional 495 shares in the last quarter.
+Covestor Ltd grew its stake in Integra LifeSciences by 63.0% during the first quarter.
+Covestor Ltd now owns 1,558 shares of the life sciences company’s stock valued at $100,000 after acquiring an additional 602 shares in the last quarter.
+Captrust Financial Advisors grew its stake in Integra LifeSciences by 95.0% during the first quarter.
+Captrust Financial Advisors now owns 2,003 shares of the life sciences company’s stock valued at $129,000 after acquiring an additional 976 shares in the last quarter.
+Finally, Point72 Hong Kong Ltd grew its stake in Integra LifeSciences by 59.6% during the first quarter.
+Point72 Hong Kong Ltd now owns 3,858 shares of the life sciences company’s stock valued at $248,000 after acquiring an additional 1,441 shares in the last quarter.
+87.33% of the stock is currently owned by institutional investors.

 About Integra LifeSciences